aiskunks/The_Economics_of_Happiness/README.md

 ## Tasks

-1. Find more relevant data to annotate each country
+1. Find relevant data to annotate each country
 2. Create conceptual and physical models for the data
 3. Extend the EDA
 4. Build predictive models